Table of Contents

 Operation of lmfgwd

-lmfgwd initially operates in the same manner as lmf.
+lmfgwd generates the same H0 as lmf, but its purpose is to create files needed for the GW cycle.
 After setting up the potential it prompts for a job, which tells lmfgwd what to do.

 - Job 0 is an ‘initializer’ mode.
 It creates several input files the GW package requires: SYMOPS, LATTC, CLASS, NLAindx, ldima

 - Job 1 generates files required by the GW package (e.g. eigenfunctions, eigenvalues, and wave function information)